The Complete Guide to PCOS and How it Affects Your Pregnancy

 5. Mood swings and many others.

 Moreover, according to a recent survey in 2022, less than 60% of urban women are aware of the PCOS problem.
-However no permanent cure for PCOS, but you can manage the symptoms with an early diagnosis.
+However, no permanent cure for PCOS, but you can manage the symptoms with an early diagnosis.

-Causes of PCOS
+Root Causes of PCOS

 However, no exact cause of PCOS has been discovered, but it is said that it may occur due to genetics.
 Many women who have PCOS have insulin resistance.
 It means the body can’t use insulin well.
 The usual symptoms of PCOS are: